colinrw/ActivPal-Portfolio/README.md

 Once we received the data I wanted to immediately start with exploring the data, but literature study had to be done first.
 After this part was over I did a lot of data exploration and pre-processing for the models.

 After a few weeks of working with the data I thought that I was missing out on the creation of a model.
-I decided to switch my focus on researching different models and how to pre-process, configure, train and evaluate these.
+I decided to switch my focus on researching different models and how to pre-process, configure, train and evaluate a model.

 ##### Result